 – Harder to cut to size

-Most Intex pools come with a ground cloth.
-The cloth that comes with Intex pools is more of a tarp.
-It will provide some protection against abrasions or punctures but according to reviews, is very thin and may not last too long.
+Many pool owners choose to use a tarp for under their pool.
+You can go with a ground cloth or tarp, like this one for above ground pools or Intex pools.
+Most Intex pools do actually come with a ground cloth.
+In addition to helping to stop the grass, a tarp will provide some protection against abrasions or punctures but according to reviews, is very thin and may not last too long.

 Many Intex pool owners opt for a better quality aftermarket solution.

 An Intex ground cloth will work for an Intex, Bestway, Summer Waves or Kiddie pool.